BeatSaberBlitz/ComputerScience2/ComplexNumbers/Lab3/README.md

 # Complex Numbers Project
-Project entiled learning how to create a class in Java<br/>
+Project entailed learning how to create a class in Java<br/>
 Also implemented JUnit testing and Java Docs for the code